ssbc/ssb-server/api.md

-write a number of messages to the local store. will error if messages are not valid, but will accept messages that the sbot doesn't replicate.
+write a number of messages to the local store. will error if messages are not valid, but will accept messages that the ssb-server doesn't replicate.

 ## links: source